-Application collection date: Applications can be submitted any time of the year, but will only be evaluated once a year, with a deadline of 15 June 2020 (and 15 January for 2021 and 2022).
+From GP3 (May 2021–April 2022) onwards, applications can be submitted any time of the year, but will only be evaluated once a year.
 A reminder for the STSM collection date will be issued for the upcoming grant periods.
 Please subscribe to our mailing list and follow us on our social media channels to be kept up-to-date.

 Proposals are to have up to 2,000 words.
 The proposal should explicitly address the following aspects:

 - Research plan, including: